Northwest sizzles as heat wave hits many parts of US

 Scorching weather also hit other parts of the country this week.
 The weather service said heat advisories and warnings would be in effect from the Midwest to the Northeast and mid-Atlantic through at least Friday.

-In Portland, tempertures neared 100 degrees Fahrenheit (37.8 Celsius) on Wednesday and the mercury could soar past the century mark Thursday and Friday.
+In Portland, temperatures on Wednesday reached 102 degrees Fahrenheit (39 Celsius) — tying a record set for the day set in 1977.
+It's supposed to get even hotter Thursday and Friday.
 Authorities trying to provide relief to vulnerable people are mindful of a record-shattering heat wave earlier this summer that killed hundreds in the Pacific Northwest.

 The high temperatures in Portland, part of a usually temperate region, would break all-time records this week if the late June heat wave had not done so already.
 Seattle will be cooler than Portland, with temperatures in the mid-90s, but it still has a chance to break records, and many people there, like in Oregon, don’t have air conditioning.